Cale/arw-daily/_posts/2024-05-29-allied-assault-on-normandy-tm80dday-special-event.md

 - event
 - Special Event
 ---
-Plusscouts will be operating a special event station at the D-Day Museum at Omaha Beach to commemorate the 80th anniversary of Allied Forces landing at Normandy on D-Day.
+June 4-10 Plusscouts will be operating a special event station at the D-Day Museum at Omaha Beach to commemorate the 80th anniversary of Allied Forces landing at Normandy on D-Day.
 The event callsign will be TM80DDAY.
 Additional information can be found on the [Plusscouts website](http://pa3efr.nl/index.php) and on the corresponding [QRZ page](https://www.qrz.com/db/tm80dday).

 Planned operating frequencies include: